sb-lc/wp-all-api/README.md

 Executed when the entire import completes.
 [Details](all-import/pmxi_after_xml_import.php)

-## Custom fields
+## Custom fields (post meta)
 ####pmxi_custom_field
-Custom field values can be modified before save using this hook.
+Custom field values can be modified *before* save using this hook.
 [Details](all-import/pmxi_custom_field.php)

 ####pmxi_update_post_meta
-Called right after a custom field (post meta) is saved.
-Use if you need access to meta_id.
+Called right *after* a custom field is saved.
+Use this if you need access to meta_id.
 [Details](all-import/pmxi_update_post_meta.php)

 ## Choosing which records to process